ttsiodras/HexSpeak/README.md

 and for Clojure you use [https://github.com/ttsiodras/HexSpeak/blob/criterium/src/thanassis/hexspeak.clj#L82](Criterium).

-As you can see in the links above, I tried both of them.
+As you can see in the links to my code above, I used both of them.
 For micro-benchmarks these tools may indeed provide different results - but in my case, there was no discernible difference in the results.
 Note that I am running the algorithm 10 times and taking the minimal time ; and both tools provided very similar results